gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

     } else if (error.name === 'NotReadableError') {
       // maybe camera is already in use
     } else if (error.name === 'OverconstrainedError') {
-      // did you requested the front camera although there is none?
+      // did you request the front camera although there is none?
     } else if (error.name === 'StreamApiNotSupportedError') {
       // browser seems to be lacking features
     }